rasql/pygame-tutorial/docs/6_gui/gui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The cursor is represented as an integer index in the range [0 .. n] where n is the lenght of the text.
+The cursor is represented as an integer index in the range [0 .. n] where n is the length of the text.
 Each letter has a different width.
 The list ``self.char_positions`` remembers the x position of each letter::

     def set_char_positions(self):